Indonesian Woman Rescued After Being Held In Cave For 15 Years By Shaman

 — CNN International (@cnni) August 8, 2018

-National Commission on Violence Against Women commissioner Magdalena Sitorus expressed concerns about other victims in a statement to The Jakarta Post.
+National Commission on Violence Against Women Commissioner Magdalena Sitorus expressed concerns about other victims in a statement to The Jakarta Post.

 “Since the perpetrator was well-respected in the village, there is a possibility that there are other victims that have not yet come forward because they are afraid,” she said.